Pongolapoort Dam: Wildlife

 The dam is flanked by private wildlife reserves as well as the Pongola Game Reserve which has many private lodges as well campsite for fishing.
 Wildlife and birdlife abound in the area.
 Mammals to be sought include elephant, leopard, white and black rhinoceros, buffalo, hippopotamus, waterbuck, bushbuck, nyala, greater kudu, zebra, giraffe and spotted hyaena.

 The dam and its surrounds support over 350 bird species which includes rarities such as African broadbill, saddle-billed and yellow-billed storks, African finfoot, Pel's fishing owl and Narina trogon.
 The dam also supports a breeding colony of pink-backed and great white pelicans.
 Additionally the dam supports a stable population of Nile crocodiles.

 The dam is also home to the southernmost population of tigerfish.
 Other fish species include catfish and kurper.

 Water quality

 No information regarding the water quality of the dam but can be assumed to be fair.
 The Pongola Rivers major form of pollution is agricultural pesticides which make their way into the river due to the heavy use of land for agriculture above the dam.

 Houseboat fire

 Ballito based company Shayamanzi Houseboats is running a luxury houseboat operation on Lake Jozini.
 On 9 October 2021 one of the boats, Shayamanzi I, caught fire and completely burnt after a faulty engine overheated.
-The four crew members and five German tourists dived into the rough water, where three people (two crew member and one tourist) died.
+The four crew members and five German tourists dived into the rough water, where three people (two crew member and one tourist) died,they were confirmed dead, while other people were never found and confirmed dead.
 The cause of the fire and possible negligence is under investigation by South African Maritime Safety Authority (SAMSA).